zeeshananjumjunaidi/usbmount/README.md

 ```
  ## Whats New

- This project repository only contains ntfs drive support and all features and configurations are same as base project.
+ This project repository add ntfs drive support and all features and configurations are same as base project.